jabirbinabdullah/webanalyzer/README.md

 - **Rate Limiting** - 100 requests per 15 minutes per IP to prevent abuse

 ### User Features
-- **Real-time Analysis** - Asynchronous job queue with live progress polling
+- **Persistent & Asynchronous Analysis** - Robust job queueing with BullMQ and Redis ensures analysis jobs are not lost on restart and are automatically retried on failure.
+The frontend polls for live progress updates.
 - **Recent Results** - View the latest 50 website analyses (auto-saved after each scan)
 - **Analysis History** - Track all analyses for a given URL over time
 - **Export Options** - Download results as JSON, CSV, or PDF reports